How to Get Power of Attorney for Your Parents

 8 Facts You Need to Know About Health Care Proxy and Power of Attorney

-A health care proxy and power of attorney are two very important legal matters to consider as your parent ages.
-Both of these documents can authorize you to take care of your parent’s health and financial matters in case your parent ever becomes unable to care for themselves.
-Making these arrangements in advance of an illness or accident can save you thousands of dollars and major legal headaches.
+A health care proxy and power of attorney are important legal matters as your parent ages.
+These documents can authorize you to care for your parents’ health and financial matters if they cannot care for themselves.
+Making these arrangements before an illness or accident can save you thousands of dollars and significant legal headaches.

 What Is a Health Care Proxy?

 A health care proxy is an advanced directive in which your parent can appoint a person to make health care decisions for them in the future if they lose the ability to make those decisions themselves.
-This allows your parent to choose a person that they trust to oversee their health care, ensuring their wishes are carried out.
+This allows your parent to choose someone they trust to oversee their health care, ensuring their wishes are fulfilled.

 What Is Power of Attorney?

 Power of attorney is an advanced directive in which your parent can appoint a person to handle their financial matters.
-There are many different powers of attorney, including a general power of attorney and a special power of attorney.
-Today we’ll talk about the durable power of attorney, which is designed to stay in effect even if your parent becomes mentally incompetent due to a condition like Alzheimer’s.
+There are many different powers of attorney, including a general and extraordinary power of attorney.
+Today, we’ll talk about the durable power of attorney, which is designed to stay in effect even if your parent becomes mentally incompetent due to a condition like Alzheimer’s.

 Why You Need a Health Care Proxy and Power of Attorney